(Updated November 2020)

 HMRC’s CEST tool can be used to check Contractors status now, although it has been heavily criticised (and there have been several cases where the Courts have made decisions that are opposite to those provided by the CEST tool).
 CEST was updated at the end of November 2019 and you can read more information about that here – but it is still being criticised and apparently it fails to test whether there is sufficient mutuality of obligation between the parties; and also fails to give any result in a minority of cases.

-However, the CEST Tool is not mentioned in the legislation, which means (at the moment) that there will be no statutory obligation to use it.
+We understand (at the moment) that there will be no statutory obligation to use CEST.
 However, if all the information is entered into it correctly by the client company then HMRC are bound by its result.
 HMRC will not be bound by a CEST assessment that is done by the contractor themselves!

 For each Contractor – Client Companies must keep records of the SDS and any checklist/CEST report they have completed, including any other information behind the reasons for their status determination.